-- Class Dress Code Due to EMS being a uniformed profession all students will be required to wear their clinical uniform.
+Due to EMS being a uniformed profession, all students will be required to wear their clinical uniform during skills labs and during all classes; even on Zoom.
 The uniform must be clean and presentable.
+Proper attire will consist of the following:

 - Black Pocket Pants

 - Black boots

 - Gray Polo (Student Uniform Shirt) (must be tucked in)

 - EMSO T-shirt (must be tucked in)

 - Watch with a second hand

 - Closed toed shoes or boots (solid black)

 - Stethoscope (optional)